PlatONnetwork/docs/docs/PlatON内置合约.md

 2. Query delegation reward

-   This interface can be used to query all pending delegation income details of the interface initiator, you can also specify to query a certain delegation or multiple delegations, the return result will be a sorted list of income details, the sorting rule is to sort in reverse order according to the number of unclaimed settlement cycles for each delegation (the return data will not be sorted if there are less than 20 delegated rewards to be received)。
+   This interface can be used to query all pending delegation income details of the interface initiator, you can also specify to query a certain delegation or multiple delegations, the return result will be a sorted list of income details, the sorting rule is to sort in reverse order according to the number of unclaimed Epochs for each delegation (the return data will not be sorted if there are less than 20 delegated rewards to be received)。

    **Enter: **None